kreativ-los/static-site/README.md

 Installation
 ------------

 1. Update node.
 Used version v7.1.0.
+If you are using nvm, simply type `$ nvm install`
 2. Install gulp 4. `$ npm install -g gulp-cli`.
 3. `$ npm install`